Take Control of Your Fuel Efficiency with Coltraco’s Permaflow®

 P/N: 2618949-CALC

 Two ultrasonic sensors are clamped to the outside of the pipe at a pre-determined distance apart.
-Ultrasonic signal travels between the transmitters through the pipe wall and the fluid within the pipe.
+The ultrasonic signal travels between the transmitters through the pipe wall and the fluid within the pipe.
 If the fluid is flowing, then it takes slightly longer for the ultrasound to travel against the flow (upstream time T_up) than with the flow (downstream time T_down).

 In a typical installation, the individual times measured upstream and downstream are just a few hundred microseconds, the difference between them is typically measured in tens of nanoseconds.